Epirus: Epirus from the Slavic invasions until 1204

-In the late 6th century, much of Greece, including Epirus, fell under the control of the Avars and their Slavic allies.
+In the late 6th century Epirus proper fell under the control of the Avars and their Slavic allies.
 This is placed by the Chronicle of Monemvasia in the year 587, and is further corroborated by evidence that several sees were abandoned by their bishops by 591.
 Thus in c.
 590 the bishop, clergy and people of Euroea fled their city, carrying with them the relics of their patron saint, St. Donatus, to Cassiope in Corfu.

 Of the various Slavic tribes, only the Baiounitai, first attested c.
 615, are known by name, giving their name to their region of settlement: "Vagenetia".
 Based on the density of the Slavic toponyms in Epirus, the Slavs must have settled in the region, although the extent of this settlement is unclear.
 Slavic toponyms occur mainly in the mountainous areas of the interior and the coasts of the Gulf of Corinth, indicative of the fact that this was the avenue used by most of the Slavs who crossed the Gulf into the Peloponnese.
 With the exception of some few toponyms on Corfu, the Ionian Islands seem to not have been affected by Slavic settlement.
 The linguistic analysis of the toponyms reveals that they date mostly to the early wave of Slavic settlement at the turn of the 6th/7th centuries.
 Due to scarcity of textual evidence, it is unclear how much the area was affected by the second wave of Slavic migration, which began in the middle of the 8th century due to Bulgar pressure in the northern Balkans.
-Slavic toponyms are nearly lacking in the mountains of Labëria (on the Kurvelesh plateau), and in the Ionian coast where the Lab Albanian villages neighbour with the Greek-speaking ones, therefore it can be assumed that the expansion of the Slavs did not reach the highlands of Labëria.
+Slavic toponyms are nearly lacking in the mountains of Labëria (on the Kurvelesh plateau), in the Ionian coast where today Lab Albanian villages neighbour with the Greek-speaking ones, therefore it can be assumed that the expansion of the Slavs had not reached this region.
+A number of Slavic toponyms in Epirus proper were acquired by Albanian in the earliest phase of contacts between the two languages (Early Middle Ages), reflecting some of the more archaic phonetic features of Slavic as well as early Albanian phonology.